VivienBarousse/crystring/README.md

 crystring
 =========

-One programming language to rull the mall.
+One programming language to rule the mall.

 This is an (experimental) programming language, where everythig is a string.
 This means String is the base class of any other class.
 Decimals are strings.